 Phu Kham Copper-Gold Operation

-The Phu Kham Copper-Gold Operation is located within PanAust's Phu Bia Mining Contract Area in Laos approximately 140 kilometres from the capital city, Vientiane.
-Phu Kham is PanAust's flagship operation and the significant cash flow generated by the Phu Kham Operation has supported PanAust’s growth while contributing to a strong balance sheet.
+The Phu Kham Copper-Gold Operation is PanAust's flagship Operation.
+It is located within PanAust's Phu Bia Mining Contract Area in Laos approximately 140 kilometres from the capital city, Vientiane.
+The significant cash flow generated by the Phu Kham Operation has supported PanAust’s growth while contributing to a strong balance sheet.

-The Operation comprises an open-pit mine feeding ore to a process plant with recovery of copper and precious metals into a saleable concentrate using conventional flotation technology.
-The concentrate contains between 23 and 25 per cent copper, 9 grams per tonne (g/t) gold and up to 60g/t silver.
-Eighty per cent of concentrate is trucked in covered containers to the ports of Vung Ang or Hon La in Vietnam (approximately 650 kilometres from Phu Kham) and the remaining 20 per cent to Sriracha Harbour in the south of Thailand (approximately 1,000 kilometres from Phu Kham) for export to customer smelters mainly in Asia.
+The Operation comprises an open-pit mine feeding ore to a conventionally milling and flotation operation which produces a copper and precious metals concentrate for export to custom smelters mainly in Asia.
+The concentrate contains approximately 23 per cent copper, 9 grams per tonne (g/t) gold and up to 60g/t silver.
+Phu Kham's concentrate is trucked in covered containers with 80 per cent transported to the ports of Vung Ang or Hon La in Vietnam (approximately 650 kilometres from Phu Kham) with the remaining 20 per cent trucked to Sriracha Harbour in southern Thailand (approximately 1,000 kilometres from Phu Kham) for export to smelters mainly in Asia.

-Overall copper recovery averaged more than 81 per cent for the quarter.
-Quarterly pay-metals in concentrate sales totalled 23,718t of copper, 21,049oz of gold and 150,698oz of silver.
+Overall copper recovery averaged more than 83 per cent for the quarter.
+Quarterly pay-metals in concentrate sales totalled 24,453t of copper, 20,599oz of gold and 160,440oz of silver.

-The Phu Kham Ore Reserve supports a mine life of approximately six years from the end of 2015.
+The Phu Kham Ore Reserve supports a mine life of approximately four years from the end of 2017.

 For the most up-to-date information about the Phu Kham Operation, see the quarterly reports and other statements on the Company Announcements page.